microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/PullRequests.md

 Every feature and bugfix should have tests associated with it.
 If you do not have the expertise or time to write a test, create an issue to write the tests, and mark them for “Consider for Current Iteration”.

 ### Documentation should be added in the same pull request as a fix / feature
 Most developers look first at documentation, not code, when understanding how to use a feature.
-Ensuring documentation is up to date make it much easier for people to consume MRTK.
-Requiring documentation goes in with a pull request is a great way to ensure you write documentation for each feature.
+Ensuring documentation is up to date makes it much easier for people to consume and rely MRTK.
+Documentation should always be bundled with the related pull to ensure items remain up-to-date and consistent.

 Ensure every public field, method, property has [triple slash summary comments](https://dotnet.github.io/docfx/spec/triple_slash_comments_spec.html) so our docfx site can generate descriptions for fields / methods.
 If needed, update markdown files in Documentation folder.